 9. Use the Expand/Contract icon at the far right of the middle tool bar to maximize or minimize the view of the chart you've created.

 10. Adjust the width or height of the Indicator, Criteria, or Results panels by clicking on the thin lines separating the panels and dragging them to the desired location.
 You can also double click on the lines to maximize or minimize the view of the chart:

 11. Gotten a little carried away with Control-click and lost track of where you are?
 Click on Reset in the top left corner of the upper tool bar for a quick way back to a clean screen!

 12. Interested in honing in on just a portion of a trend?
 Click on the beginning data point of interest and drag the cursor to the end point.
 An option to Zoom back out will appear in the chart area:

-13. The ever popular "What happened here?" feature allows a quick Yahoo search to find out what happened.
+13. The ever popular "What happened here?" feature allows a quick Bing search to find out what happened.
 Simply click on a data point and the search is provoked:

 14. Use the Calculator to derive new data values.